pruthvidarji1993/sample-structure/README.md

 ## Sample React Structure

 One of the best features of the framework is how it lets you make most of the decisions around tooling, build tools and folder structures, and you should embrace that.
-I hope this structure has given you more flexible in terms of coding & help you to your larger React applications
+I hope this structure will give you more flexiblity in terms of coding & help you to build larger React applications with proper format.

 ## Available Scripts